anroots/Mooditude/README.md

 Create a new database and drop the doc/database.sql file in there.
 The default user/password is test/test.
 Copy Kohana Database config file from https://github.com/kohana/database/blob/3.2/master/config/database.php and replace relevant parts with your connection settings.

 Modify application/bootstrap.php and replace the base url.
+Modify index.php and point MODPATH and SYSPATH to correct paths.

 Live Demo
 =========